Get help now Make a donation

 Psychiatrist

-• carry out assessments
+• Carry out assessments of your mental health

-• decide with you which treatments to try, including medication
+• Decide with you which treatments to try, including medication

-• be your therapist for a treatment, like group therapy.
+• Be your therapist for a treatment, like group therapy

 Psychologist

-Psychologists help you to explore how you’re thinking, feeling and behaving.
 There are different types of psychologists, like clinical psychologists or occupational psychologists.

 R